ntampouratzis/COSSIM-V/benchmarks/HPCG_rvv/README.md

 ## Execution ##

-You can execute the HPCG using:
+You can execute the HPCG using the following:

 ```
 cd benchmarks/HPCG_rvv/